nhsconnect/FHIR-END-OF-LIFE-API/pages/explore/api_eol_summary_atp_careplan.md

 ### Care Plan ###

-The patient’s care plan provides deatils for how a condition that has been diagnosed for a patient should be treated by healthcare professionals along with any interventions that have been agreed with the patient.
+The patient’s care plan provides details for how a condition that has been diagnosed for a patient should be treated by healthcare professionals along with any interventions that have been agreed with the patient.
 Each condition diagnosed has a related care plan.

 ```xml